YananGu/yanangu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a first year PhD（Ph.D Graduate Program） Candidate supervised by Prof. Cheng Deng at Xidian University.
+I am currently a fourth year PhD（Ph.D Graduate Program） Candidate supervised by Prof. Cheng Deng at Xidian University.
 Before that I obtained my B.S. degree from Shandong Agricultural University in 2017.

 News
 ======
+-  One papers were accepted to IJCAI2023
 -  One papers were accepted to CVPR2022
 -  One papers were accepted to AAAI2021